The Mental Health Benefits of Cooking for Others

 Melody and RoseMary Stoller cook breakfast for their large family on Stoller’s Organic Dairy, one of Organic Valley’s family farms in Ohio.

 Not just the once-a-year organic spiral-cut ham roasted for extended family or the grass-fed New York strip steak seared for a romantic Valentine’s dinner, but also the rushed bowls of cereal while getting the kids (and yourself) ready in the morning.
 In these instances, the thought really does count.

 Mindfulness and gratitude go hand-in-hand.
 Rather than scramble eggs as fast as you can, think about where those eggs came from as you crack them into a bowl and begin to beat them.
 Imagine the happy hens that laid them.
 Are they outdoors roaming free in the grass?
 Are they scratching in the earth and taking dust baths like nature intended?

-You might also notice the yolks are darker yellow.
+You might also notice the yolks are darker yellow, which has to do with the quality of feed the chickens get.
 If they’re organic, you can be assured they are free from pesticides, antibiotics, synthetic hormones and GMOs.
 Mentally thank a farmer for keeping these things out of our food and out of our bodies.